 Halfway houses are helpful places for people currently imprisoned.
-After they have completed their sentences, they may not be able to return to the homes they were living in before they were arrested for substances.
+After they have completed their sentences, they may not be able to return to the homes they were living in before they were arrested for substance abuse.
 People addicted to substances also need someplace to go after their treatment for substance use ends, and the home that these people used to live in may not be the best option.
 This population may enter into a halfway house or a sober living facility, but people wonder how long they will be able to stay before they commit to one or the other.

 What Is a Halfway House?

-A halfway house is a location where people serve their entire sentences or a portion of their sentences.
+A halfway house is a location where people serve their entire or a portion of their sentences.
 If they served sentences in federal prison, a halfway house is a place that takes them in after they are released.
 It gives them the opportunity to transition from a locked facility into an autonomous situation.

 The halfway house also goes by the name of “residential reentry centers” and “community correction centers.”
-The Federal Bureau of Prisons or BOP operates these houses for those in the correctional system.
+The Federal Bureau of Prisons, or BOP, operates these houses for those in the correctional system.

 What Is a Sober Living Home?